 Reaction & Thoughts:

 Ultra-elegant drama about all those terribly important things that give the upper class a headache.
-The Rich Are Always with Us, directed by Alfred E. Green (Dangerous), is reminiscent of Noel Coward’s drawing-room plays.
+The Rich Are Always with Us, directed by Alfred E. Green (Dangerous), is reminiscent of Noel Coward’s drawing-room dramas.
 It’s not the kind of material that ages well, but the actors are good and the story is very entertaining.

-Chattertton was at the time the highest paid actress in Hollywood.
-She had a lucrative multi-picture deal with Warners that gave her choice of directors and writers.
-She hand-picked the story, and the material fits her well.
-Chattertton makes the most of the rather thin plot, and delivers a few witty lines with gusto.
-She also looks great in a series of gowns designed by Orry-Kelly (Some like it Hot).
-Chattertton and Brent have great chemistry (they became an item in real life).
+Chattertton makes the most of the rather thin plot and delivers a few witty lines with gusto.
+She also looks great in a series of gowns designed by Orry-Kelly (Some Like It Hot).
+Chattertton has great chemistry with co-star George Brent — I’m not surprised to find out that they became an item in real life.

-Bette Davis has a supporting role as a young heiress.
-This was Davis’s third movie at her alma mater, Warner Bros.
-The studio, never known for wasting time and money, casted Davis in the film while she was in the middle of filming her part in So Big!
+Bette Davis gives a good performance in a supporting role.
+She plays a young heiress.
+Warner Bros., never known for wasting time and money, casted Davis in the film while she was in the middle of filming her part in So Big!
 She did The Rich Are Always with Us during the day, and reported at night to the set of So Big!
-Davis claimed that she enjoyed making the film and always spoke kindly of Chattertton, who treated the newcomer with respect and consideration.
-This is also the first film Davis made with Brent, who went on to be her co-star in many films.
+This was also one of the first films Davis made with Brent.

-The cast also includes Walter Walker (I’m No Angel), and Berton Churchill (The Cabin in the Cotton) as Judge Bradshaw.
-The cinematography is by Ernest Haller (Jezebel and Gone with the Wind).
-He was known for prettifying everything, and his work here is notable for making the actors, and the sets, look good.
+The cast also includes Walter Walker (I’m No Angel) as Dante and Berton Churchill (The Cabin in the Cotton) as Judge Bradshaw.
+Sam McDaniel (The Great Lie), older brother of actress Hattie McDaniel (Gone With the Wind), plays a butler.
+The cinematography is by Ernest Haller (Jezebel).
+Haller was known for prettifying everything and his work here is notable for making the actors (and the sets) look good.

 Conclusions & Final Thoughts: